 The Russian, East European & Eurasian Studies certificate is an interdisciplinary credential that combines foreign language training and multidisciplinary area studies courses.
 Through this stimulating program, students develop a broad understanding of the historical and cultural processes shaping states and societies in Eastern Europe, Russia, and Eurasia.
 Additional benefits include: enhanced career opportunities, specialized advising, access to scholarships and study abroad opportunities.

 Students in any major who wish to add a Russian, East European, or Eurasian focus to their regular undergraduate degree can enroll in the REEES Certificate program.
 Courses taken for the certificate program may also fulfill general education requirements and some major requirements, and often do not increase students' overall course load.
 Students who would like to offically join a program may do so by meeting with the REEES Advisor and completing the application forms.

 The Capstone Course in Russian, East European & Eurasian Studies

 This course is designed as a capstone of the multidisciplinary knowledge that you have accumulated in pursuing a certificate in Russian, East European and Eurasian Studies.
 The objective is to provide you with the opportunity to draw on and synthesize all of the skills and knowledge gained in the various courses and seminars that you have taken up until this point, and apply them to a topic of particular interest to you.
 The course will culminate in an analytical/research paper on a topic in Russian, East European and Eurasian Studies to be chosen by each individual student.
-The paper will draw on methodologies and literature from multiple disciplines, especially political science and anthropology.
+The paper will draw on methodologies and literature from multiple disciplines, such as political science, and anthropology, and history.